Skip Nav Destination

 Published: 01 April 2016

-... face an uphill struggle to fully liberalize the regime. © 2016 by the Regents of the University of California 2016 Myanmar democratization military regime protracted transition opposition MARCO BU¨NTE Myanmar s Protracted Transition Arenas, Actors, and Outcomes ABSTRACT This article...
+... will face an uphill struggle to fully liberalize the regime. © 2016 by the Regents of the University of California 2016 Myanmar democratization military regime protracted transition opposition MARCO BU¨NTE Myanmar s Protracted Transition Arenas, Actors, and Outcomes ABSTRACT This article...

 Journal Articles